P. T. Barnum: Early life and family

-Barnum was born in Bethel, Connecticut, the son of innkeeper, tailor and storekeeper Philo Barnum (1778–1826) and Philo's second wife, Irene Taylor.
+Barnum was born in Bethel, Connecticut, the son of innkeeper, tailor and storekeeper Philo Barnum (1778–1826) and Philo's second wife, Irena Taylor.
 Barnum's maternal grandfather Phineas Taylor (known as Uncle Phin) was a Whig, legislator, landowner, justice of the peace, lottery schemer, and practical joker who had a great influence upon his grandson.

+Barnum began school at the age of six, despite his family's minimal resources.
+Throughout his years of schooling, Barnum's mathematic skills strongly advanced, leading him to strategically get out of his farming chores.
+At just 12 years old, Barnum made money by selling cherry-rum to soldiers and was even employed to assist a cattle drive from Bethel, Connecticut to Brooklyn, New York.

 Career beginnings

 Barnum ran several businesses, including a general store, a book-auctioning trade, real estate speculation and a statewide lottery network.
-He started a weekly newspaper in 1831 called The Herald of Freedom in Bethel, Connecticut.
+Concerned about the Congregational Church's interference in political affairs in Connecticut, he started a weekly newspaper in 1831 called The Herald of Freedom in Bethel.
 His editorials against the elders of local churches led to libel suits and prosecution, and he was imprisoned for two months.
-While incarcerated, Barnum sought the help of Rev. L.F.W.
-Andrews, publisher of the Gospel Witness from Hartford.
+While incarcerated, Barnum sought the help of Rev. L. F. W. Andrews, publisher of the Gospel Witness from Hartford.
 Barnum and Andrews then published a joint paper, the Herald of Freedom and Gospel Witness.
 They dissolved their partnership a year later in October 1833.
 Barnum then moved the publication of the paper to neighboring Danbury, Connecticut.

 In November 1834, after publishing 160 issues of the Herald of Freedom, Barnum passed control of the paper to his brother-in-law, John W. Amerman, who published the paper for another year in Norwalk, Connecticut.
 When Amerman sold the paper to Mr. George Taylor, the Barnum family's connection to the Herald of Freedom ended.
 Barnum sold his store in 1834.

-He began his career as a showman in 1835 at the age of 25 with the purchase and exhibition of a blind and almost completely paralyzed slave woman named Joice Heth, whom an acquaintance was billing around Philadelphia as George Washington's 161 year-old former nurse.
+He began his career as a showman in 1835 at the age of 25 with the purchase and exhibition of a blind and almost completely paralyzed enslaved woman named Joice Heth, whom an acquaintance was billing around Philadelphia as George Washington's 161-year-old former nurse.
 Slavery was already outlawed in New York, but Barnum exploited a loophole that allowed him to lease Heth for a year for $1,000, borrowing $500 to complete the sale.
 Barnum forced her to work for 10 to 12 hours per day, and she died in February 1836 at no more than 80 years of age.
 Barnum hosted a live autopsy of Heth's body in a New York saloon to demonstrate her actual age before spectators paying 50 cents each.